China eases flight curbs after United States targets its carriers

-Carriers could also fly no more than the number of flights in a weekly schedule approved by the CAAC on March 12.
-But because U.S. passenger airlines had stopped all flights by March 12, they have been unable to resume flights to China.

-U.S. President Donald Trump's administration on Wednesday said it would bar Chinese passenger carriers from flying into America from June 16, pressuring Beijing to let U.S. airlines to resume flights to the country.
-The U.S. Department of Transportation could not be immediately reached for comment.
-The department has said it will reconsider its order against Chinese airlines if the CAAC adjusts its policies affecting U.S. airlines.
+On Wednesday, the U.S. government said it would bar Chinese passenger carriers starting from June 16, pressuring Beijing to let U.S. airlines to resume flights.
+The U.S. Department of Transportation could not be immediately reached for comment, though it has said it will reconsider the decision against Chinese airlines if the CAAC adjusts its policies affecting U.S. airlines.

-The CAAC said all airlines will be allowed to increase the number of international flights involving China to a maximum of two per week if no passengers on their flights test positive for COVID-19 for three consecutive weeks.
-If five passengers or more on one flight test positive for the coronavirus upon arrival, the CAAC would bar the airline from services for a week, it said.
-Airlines would be suspended for four weeks if 10 passengers or more test positive.
+Zhao Lijian, a Chinese foreign ministry spokesman, said at a daily briefing on Thursday the CAAC is lodging a complaint with the U.S. Department of Transportation for the ruling against Chinese air carriers.
+He said the CAAC is in close cooperation with its U.S. counterpart about passenger flights.
+"We hope the U.S. side will not create obstacles for the resolution of this issue," Zhao said.

-CAAC's deputy director Li Jian said in May the agency would consider increasing international flights, after public criticisms of its "Five One" policy, which has led to exorbitant ticket prices for many Chinese stranded overseas.
-China has also suspended the entry of foreigners with valid Chinese visas or residence permits since late March, meaning only Chinese nationals can travel back to the country on commercial passenger flights.
+China suspended the entry of most foreigners in late March, meaning only Chinese nationals can enter on commercial passenger flights.

 ALSO READ